indramastan/indradeepmastan/projects/index.md

 layout: page
 title:
 ---

+#### Publication
+- Indra Deep Mastan and Souradyuti Paul, *A New Approach to Deanonymization of Unreachable Bitcoin Nodes*, Cryptography and Network Security (CANS) 2017, Springer, LNCS.

 __*Please see the title of my projects below.
 The project details will be updated shortly.*__

 #### Generative Adversarial Networks
 - Currently working.

-#### Anonymity Analysis of Bitcoin
-- Indra Deep Mastan and Souradyuti Paul, *A New Approach to Deanonymization of Unreachable Bitcoin Nodes*, Cryptography and Network Security (CANS) 2017, Springer, LNCS.

 #### Block chain and its application to health network
 - 2016